adamrib/CryptoGuide/README.md

 ## CyrptoGuide Rundown

-This summary is to help others interested in the Cyrptocurrency boom learn more about what it is and how to get started.
+This is intended to be summary/quick-start guide to help others interested in the Cyrptocurrency boom learn more about what it is and how to get started.
 A lot of the help & insight in this guide is through my own research, experiences and also my opinion.
 I strongly suggest to do you're own research as you look into investing into cryptocurrencies.

 ## Crypto-Investing 101